Mayavan/project_ariac/README.md

 ## Project_ariac: moveArm
 This module is capable of starting the competition, moving the UR10 arm to the first piston_rod_part, picking it and then moving along the linear actuator it can reach the tray on the agv and drop the part.
 After this it will follow the trajectory back to bin.
-So we need to find a way for it to go pick the following piston_rod_part.
+This is repeated for the other 4 parts.
+THen, the agv1 is called to complete the order

 ## Standard install via command-line
 ```